 If you'd like your users to engage with a page before messaging them, you can easily trigger your message to send after a certain amount of time on page.

-First, choose 'Web' as your delivery channel.
-Then, tick the box beside 'Only show this message after a specific period of time on page'.
-Lastly, choose how many seconds you'd like to pass before your message appears:
+When targeting a page, select the option: 'After a user has spent a period of time on page'.
+Choose how many seconds you'd like to pass before your message appears:

 Now, your message will trigger for users who are more engaged with the page they're visiting.